harnerdesigns/jackharner-gatsby/content/blog/reset-wordpress-file-permissions/index.md

 externalLink: ""
 published: true
 ---
-This is primarily just a reference for myself.
-Somehow I continuously run into File Permissions Issues while working with WordPress.
-For whatever reason, things can get pretty hectic, and you've probably ran into a similar issues if you ever get a "Permission Denied" error, or if WordPress asks you for your FTP Connection Information to update a plugin.
+Somehow I continuously run into File Permissions Issues while working with WordPress, so this is primarily just a reference for myself.
+For whatever reason, things can get pretty hectic, and you've probably ran into a similar issue if you've ever seen a "Permission Denied" error, or if WordPress asks you for your FTP Connection Information to update a plugin.

 ![WordPress asking for Connection Information](./connection.png)

 Sometimes it's just best to reset everything back to the way Apache needs it to be to run smoothly: `775` on folders, and `664` on files.

-Run the following 3 commands from the root of your WordPress install (the folder containing your `wp-config.php` file):
+Run the following 3 terminal commands from the root of your WordPress install (the folder containing your `wp-config.php` file):

 ```bash
 chown www-data:www-data -R * # Set Apache's www-data user as the owner